 If you think your baby is nearing this point, you and your partner are most probably wondering when exactly should a child sleep in their own room, and are there any signs you should look out for?

-The exact age at which a baby should move to their own room will vary, but typically babies transition into their own room between the ages of 6 to 12 months.
+The exact age will vary, but typically babies transition into their own room between the ages of 6 to 12 months.

 Some factors to consider include how long they can sleep for in one stretch, the proximity of their bedroom to yours, and how well you and your child are sleeping while room-sharing.